 Obsessions are unwanted, intrusive thoughts, urges, or images, the presence of which usually causes marked distress or anxiety.
 The dominant theme of the obsessive thoughts may be harm, risk to self or others, contamination, doubt, symmetry, or aggression.
 For example, patients may obsess about becoming contaminated with dirt or germs unless they wash their hands for ≥ 2 hours a day.
 The obsessions are not pleasurable.
 Thus, patients usually try to ignore and/or suppress the thoughts, urges, or images.
 Or they try to neutralize them by performing a compulsion.

 Compulsions (often called rituals) are excessive, repetitive, purposeful behaviors that affected people feel they must do to prevent or reduce the anxiety caused by their obsessive thoughts or to neutralize their obsessions.
 Examples are

 Most rituals, such as hand washing or checking locks, are observable, but some mental rituals, such as silent repetitive counting or statements muttered under the breath, are not.
 Typically, the compulsive rituals must be done in a precise way according to rigid rules.
 The rituals may or may not be connected realistically to the feared event.
 When connected realistically (eg, showering to avoid being dirty, checking the stove to prevent fire), the compulsions are clearly excessive—eg, showering for hours each day or always checking the stove 30 times before leaving the house.
-In all cases, the obsessions and/or compulsions must be time-consuming (> 1 h/day, often much more) or cause patients significant distress or impairment in functioning; at their extreme, obsessions and compulsions may be incapacitating.
+In all cases, the obsessions and/or compulsions must be time-consuming (eg, 1 hour a day, often much more) or cause patients significant distress or impairment in functioning; at their extreme, obsessions and compulsions may be incapacitating.

 Obsessions are intrusive, unwanted thoughts, images, or urges that usually cause marked distress or anxiety.